country-regions/react-country-region-selector/README.md

 - `1.0.0` - July 1, 2016 - initial version.

+<a name="thanks"></a>
-### Thanks
+### Thanks!

+Big thanks to a whole boatload of people:
+- contributors to this project and the source data.
-Big thanks to the [create-react-library](https://github.com/transitive-bullshit/create-react-library) tool which I use here (un-ejected) to rollup this component library.
+- Special thanks to the [create-react-library](https://github.com/transitive-bullshit/create-react-library) tool which I use here (un-ejected) to rollup this component library.
+Great stuff.

+<a name="license"></a>
 ### License

 MIT.